douglas86/ci-project4-restaurant-booking-system/README.md

 ### [neat and clean code](#planning)

 - Code always needs to be kept neat and tidy
-- As such, I have tried my best to organize my code in a readable manner
+- As such, I have tried my best to organize my code readably

 order of imports